 Free genealogy webinars are being offered from state genealogical societies, too.
 Be sure to check your own state society to see what is offered.
-Here is a short list of some of the webinars you might be interested in for the month of April.
+Here is a short list of some of the free genealogy webinars you might be interested in for the month of April.
 You do not need to be a member of these societies to enjoy the live webinar.
 Click on the hyperlinked society’s name and you will be directed to a page to register for the upcoming webinars.

 Wisconsin Genealogical Society offers:

 21 April – “Digging Into Finding Aids: The Road Map to Any Manuscript Collection,” presented by Melissa Barker, 7 pm Central Time.

 16 April – “Give Me Your Huddled Masses Yearning to Breathe Free: Immigration and Naturalization,” presented by Jeanne Larzalere Bloom, 8 pm ET.

 Georgia Genealogical Society offers:

 9 April – “You Use What for Genealogy?
 Wonderful Uses for Unusual Tools,” presented by Thomas MacEntee, 8 pm ET.